electrikhq/.github/profile/README.md

 ## Documentation

-Full featured documentation is under development and can be found in [docs](https://docs.electrik.dev/) repo.
+Documentation is under continous development and can be found in [docs](https://docs.electrik.dev/).